dendibakh/perf-book/chapters/8-Overview-Of-Performance-Analysis-Tools/8-1 Intel Vtune.md

 When you use VTune to profile applications running on Intel CPUs, it can collect many different performance events.
 To illustrate this, we ran a different analysis type, Microarchitecture Exploration, which we already showed in the previous chapter.
 At that time we used it for Top-Down Microarchitectural Analysis, while we can also use it to observe raw performance events.
 To access raw event counts, one can switch the view to Hardware Events as shown on figure @fig:VtuneTimelineView.
 To enable switching views, you need to tick the mark in Options -> General -> Show all applicable viewpoints.
 There are two useful pages, are not shown on the image: Summary page gives you the absolute number of raw performance events as collected from CPU counters, Event Count page gives you the same data with a per-function breakdown.
 Readers can experiment and look at those views on their own.

 Figure @fig:VtuneTimelineView is quite busy and requires some explanation.
-Top panel (region 1) is a timeline view that shows the behavior of our four worker threads over time with respect to L1 cache misses.
+Top panel (region 1) is a timeline view that shows the behavior of our four worker threads over time with respect to L1 cache misses, plus some tiny activity of the main thread (TID: `3102135`), which spawns all the worker threads.
 The higher the black bar, the more events (L1 cache misses in this case) happend at any given moment.
 Notice ocassional spikes in L1 misses for all four worker threads.
 We can use this view to observe different or repeatable phases of the workload.
 Then to figure out which functions were executed at that time, we can select an interval and click "filter in" to focus just on that portion of the running time.
 Region 2 is an example of such filtering.
 To see the updated list of functions, you can go to Bottom Up or, in this case, Event Count view.
 Such filtering and zooming feature is available on all Vtune timeline views.

 Region 3 shows performance events that were collected and their distribution over time.
 This time it is not a perf-thread view, but rather it shows aggregated data across all the threads.
 In addition to observing execution phases, you can also visually extract some interesting information.
 For example, we can see that the number of executed branches is high (`BR_INST_RETIRED.ALL_BRANCHES`), but the misprediction rate is quite low (`BR_MISP_RETIRED.ALL_BRANCHES`).
 This can lead you to the conclusion that branch misprediction is not a bottleneck for POV-Ray.
 If you scroll down, you would see that the number of L3 misses is zero, and L2 cache misses are very rare as well.
 This tells us that 99% of the time, memory access requests are served by L1, and the rest of them are served by L2.
 Two observations combined, we can conclude that the applications is likely bound by compute, i.e. CPU is busy calculating something, not waiting for memory or recovering from a misprediction.

-I STOPPED HERE

-Also, notice, some tiny activity of the main thread (TID: 3102135), which spawns all the worker threads.
+Finally, the bottom panel (region 4) shows the CPU frequency chart for four hardware threads.
+Hovering over different time slices tells us that the frequency of those cores fluctuates in the 3.2GHz - 3.4GHz region.
+Memory Access analysis type also shows memory bandwidth in GB/s over time.

 ![VTune's perf events timeline view of povray built-in benchmark.](../../img/perf-tools/VtunePovray_EventTimeline.png){#fig:VtuneTimelineView width=100% }

-Another interesting
-If you tick the mark

-phases

-At the bottom we

-One of the most powerful features of VTune is the ability to filter and regroup data.
-Users can select a region on the timeline and filter collected data only for that time interval.
-This will allow users to focus on that region and analyze what happened during

-[TODO]: provide screenshots
- 1) hotspots view (filtered and zoomed).
- 2) source code view.
- 3) event count view.
- 4) timeline view - show CPU freq and mem-bandwidth.
- 5) microarchitectural exploration. (refer to example in section 7-1)

-[TODO]: Briefly describe the memory access and threading analysis types.

-[TODO]: Show usage of marker APIs.
+[TODO]: Show usage of marker APIs with code and Timeline view.